-At the end of last year, a scientific paper in the journal PLOS Medicine, a peer-reviewed weekly medical journal, warned of the dangers the entire genre of organophosphate pesticides pose to children’s health and development.The article cited evidence that found exposure to these chemicals, even at levels previously considered safe, can lead to cognitive problems, including reduced IQ, developmental delays, and increased risk of learning disabilities in children.
+At the end of last year, a scientific paper in the peer-reviewed weekly medical journal PLOS Medicine, warned of the dangers that the entire genre of organophosphate pesticides pose to children’s health and development.The article also cited evidence showing that exposure to the chemicals, even at levels previously considered safe, can lead to cognitive problems, including reduced IQ and increased risk of learning disabilities in children.